Image of bamboo products

 Bidet vs. bamboo toilet paper: Which is more eco-friendly?

-Bidets are more eco-friendly and are gaining popularity in the U.S. at long last.
+Bidets are more eco-friendly and are gaining popularity in the US.
 “Bidets are a great alternative to using tissue products,” says Vinyard.
 “In fact, bidets require less water per use than the tissue-making process does.”

 Why Grove Co.'s bamboo paper is better